Spirit of Mojave: Airliner

 Cosmic Girl was assembled in 2001 at the Boeing Everett Factory as a Boeing 747-41R (Note: The aircraft is a Boeing 747-400 model; until 2016, Boeing assigned a unique code for each company that bought one of its aircraft, which was applied as a suffix to the model number at the time the aircraft was built, hence "747-41R" denotes a 747-400 built for Virgin Atlantic (customer code 1R).) with the serial number 32745.
 The aircraft's first flight was on 29 September 2001, and it was delivered to Virgin Atlantic on 31 October 2001, where she was registered as G-VWOW.
 She was named for the Jamiroquai song "Cosmic Girl".

 On 3 November 2005, the aircraft was landing at Runway 27R at Heathrow Airport when a crosswind caused her to roll to the left, and the left-most (No. 1) engine struck the ground.

 The plane was transferred to Virgin Galactic in 2015 and re-registered in the United States as N744VG.
+It was renamed Spirit of Mojave.

 Cosmic Girl was based at Long Beach Airport.
-For the second operational flight of the LauncherOne vehicle, however, the plane took off for a launch (which failed) from Newquay Airport, United Kingdom, on 9 January 2023.
+For the second operational flight of the LauncherOne vehicle, however, the plane took off for a launch (which failed) from Newquay Airport, England, on 9 January 2023.

 Launch platform

 The jetliner was in service with the airline until October 2015.
-The airliner, previously leased by Virgin Atlantic, was purchased outright by Virgin Group for Virgin Galactic, and registered as N744VG, in November 2015.
+The airliner, previously leased by Virgin Atlantic, was purchased outright by Virgin Galactic, and registered as N744VG, in November 2015.
 A 747 was selected due to its carrying capacity.
 The acquisition of the 747 allowed the use of separate carrying aircraft for SpaceShipTwo and LauncherOne.
 With the spinoff of Virgin Orbit in 2017, Cosmic Girl was also transferred.